 “I am honored to be selected by Secretary Wormuth in this role that will allow me to help build new partnerships across Missouri that will help strengthen and grow the Army, and support improvements in the quality of life for our Soldiers and their families,” said Driskill.
 “At a time when the Army is the smallest it has been since before WWII, I look forward to telling the Army’s story across our state, especially to young people who are looking for an opportunity to serve their country and gain skills that will benefit them in later life.”

-CASAs promote good relations between the Army and the public, advise the secretary about regional issues, support the total Army workforce, and assist with recruiting and helping our Soldiers as they transition out of the military.
+CASAs promote good relations between the Army and the public, advise the secretary about regional issues, support the total Army workforce and assist with recruiting and helping Soldiers as they transition out of the military.

 Each state, the District of Columbia and the five U.S. territories have one or more CASAs to provide a vital link between the Army and the communities they serve.
 CASAs are usually business or civic leaders who possess a keen interest in the welfare of the Army and their communities.